Moments of traces of circular beta-ensembles: Acknowledgements

-\textbf{Acknowledgement}\ The first author thanks Professor Persi Diaconis very much for introducing to him the problem studied in this paper; he also thanks the NSF for a partial support for this research.
-We thank Professor Benoit Collins for a very helpful private communication.
+The first author thanks Professor Persi Diaconis very much for introducing to him the moment problem studied in this paper.
+We thank Drs Beno\^{i}t Collins, Ming Gao, Yongcheng Qi, Ke Wang, Gongjun Xu and Lin Zhang for very helpful communications and checks of our proofs.
+We thank the referees' suggestions to study the central limit theorems in Section~\ref{CLT_introduction}.